qnipp/meteor-repository-build/README.md

 ## nginx configuration

 The configuration files resist typically (at least within Debian) in */etc/nginx/sites-available*, where the files are symbolically linked to */etc/nginx/sites-enabled*.
-Take [nginx.example.com] and alter it according your own needs.
+Take [nginx.example.com](nginx.example.com) as example and alter it according your own needs (especially by replacing *example.com* with your own domain/project name).

 ## Integration into Git